-Like many seniors, those with Alzheimer’s or another form of dementia often want to remain in their homes as long as possible.
+Like many seniors, those who have Alzheimer’s disease or another form of dementia often want to remain in their homes as long as possible.
 Many families choose to accommodate newfound challenges at home soon after a loved one’s dementia diagnosis.

 However, most major forms of dementia — including Alzheimer’s disease — progress over time.
-This means that middle-stage and late-stage dementia symptoms pose different, more severe risks than early stages of the disease.
+This means that middle- and late-stage dementia symptoms pose different, more severe risks than early stages of the disease.

-While different people will experience different symptoms, dementia typically affects judgment, temperament, understanding of time and place, and physical abilities such as balance.
-These changes in both the body and brain can complicate home safety for seniors.
+While different people will experience different symptoms, Alzheimer’s typically affects judgment, temperament, understanding of time and place, and physical abilities such as balance.
+These changes in both the brain and the body can complicate home safety for seniors.

 Statistics from the Centers for Disease Control (CDC), the U.S. Fire Administration, and AAA all reveal that seniors have a greater risk of common accidents than the general population.
-When caring for someone with dementia, pay attention to these six specific areas of concern, and prioritize your loved one’s safety with our tips.
+Learn about six specific dementia and Alzheimer’s safety risks for seniors living at home so you can prioritize your loved one’s safety.

 Difficulties with balance and coordination often emerge in the early and middle dementia stages.
 Falls send more than 3 million older adults to the emergency room each year, the CDC estimates.
 These stumbles can lead to everything from a head injury to a hip fracture — or can even prove fatal.